g-leech/argmin-gravitas/_posts/2023-01-29-disco-elysium.markdown

 It is a _point and click whodunnit with an amnesic protagonist_, for fuck's sake! <a href="#fn:4" id="fnref:4">4</a>  Yet another lesson, if you needed one, that there is no genre so overdone, no trope too passé, that a great artist cannot wring more out of.
 In art, nothing is ruined, nothing is useless, nothing is meaningless.
 (One reason it can never be realistic.)
 So, revitalising.

 It's far more politically sophisticated than most books.
 I call it political fiction because it depicts the emotional and structural detail of several wildly different worldviews so well, better than anything since <i>Red Plenty</i> (2010).
 They made something [smarter than themselves](https://www.youtube.com/watch?v=d1gKGq44NxQ), they satirise their own too.
 This can happen! <a href="#fn:3" id="fnref:3">3</a> It resists compression.
 I could spend another couple dozen hours noticing things and making up themes.
 Redemption – isn't everyone's first playthrough the redemption arc? – is only the simplest and most obvious route through.
 Subcultures and archetypes it depicts perfectly: cops, drugs, organic racism, theoretical racism, rave philosophers, locker room nastiness, bureaucrats, petit bourgeois, haute bourgeois, realpolitik operators, depressed leftists, and the various kinds of <a href="{{temp}}">revolutionary</a>.
-They don't do quite as well on fascism or neoliberalism or centrism.
+They don't do quite as well on neoliberalism or centrism or humanitarianism.
 But still more accurate and thoughtful than almost any radicals.
 So, schizoposting.

 > TEN BRAINS HYPERTHREADING